klingebj/regreg/doc/elasticnettutorial.rst

    problem = smooth_function(loss, grouping).add_seminorm(seminorm(sparsity))

-The penalty parameters can still be changing grouping and sparsity directly.
+The penalty parameters can still be changed by accessing grouping and sparsity directly.

 Next, we can select our algorithm of choice and use it solve the problem,